 Crater Lake, Oregon

-Crater Lake was all I had imagined it to be.
-When we first pulled up and caught a glimpse over the edge at the crater rim and expanse of water far below, it was pretty breathtaking.
 Crater Lake was formed when Mount Mazama erupted 7,700 years ago, collapsed, and left a hole that was then filled with snow melt and rainwater over the years.
 It is such a blue blue lake.
 It is actually the deepest lake in the U.S. (1,943 feet deep).

 You know how when you’re a child and you are awed by something large and then you see it again later, it often seems smaller than you remembered it?
-Well K had been here as a child, but commented that Crater Lake actually seemed larger to him now.
+Well Kevin had been here as a child, but commented that Crater Lake actually seemed larger to him now.
 It’s just that impressive.

 On the first day we drove the scenic rim drive all the way around Crater Lake, stopping at the overlooks and visitor centers, and doing a hike out to the Pinnacles.